carlalennon/generation-knit-2.0/README.md

 - - JavaScript
 - - Bootstrap
 - Deployment
+- Linting
 - Error Hall of Fame
 - Citations

 ## What happened to Generation Knit 1.0?
 ## UX Design

+I wanted a simple home page to let the images speak for themselves.
+Looking at the images is the most pleasurable part of browsing knitting patterns, it should no be marred by stray information all over the page.
 ## Accessibilty Focus
 ## User Avatar
 ## Site Goals